 Commissioner Mark Acton was reappointed to the Postal Regulatory Commission (PRC) by President Barack H. Obama on December 12, 2016 for a third term of continued public service extending until October 14, 2022, and was confirmed by the United States Senate on December 10, 2016.
 President George W. Bush first nominated Mr. Acton as a Postal Rate Commissioner on November 7, 2005, and he was confirmed by the Senate on August 3, 2006.
 Prior to his appointments, Mr. Acton served as Special Assistant to the Chairman of the Postal Rate Commission and assisted in managing all aspects of agency operations.

-Mark Acton was the first member of PRC staff to join the panel of Commissioners.
-Upon his appointment, Commissioner Acton became the youngest Commissioner in agency history, and when concluding his present term, Commissioner Acton will have served at the PRC longer than any other Commissioner.
-He is the sole sitting Commissioner to have been appointed both as a Postal Rate Commissioner, and now, a Postal Regulatory Commissioner.
-Commissioner Acton has served as PRC Vice-Chairman, and is the first Presiding Officer to administer an agency Advisory Opinion in fewer than 90 days.
-A majority of Commissioners have joined with Commissioner Acton in approving every order, rulemaking, opinion, and viewpoint issued by the agency throughout the entirety of his years of tenure.
+Mark Acton was the first member of PRC staff to join the panel of commissioners.
+When concluding his present term, Commissioner Acton will have served at the PRC longer than any other commissioner.
+He is the sole sitting commissioner to have been appointed as a commissioner of both the former Postal Rate Commission, and now, the Postal Regulatory Commission.
+Commissioner Acton has served previously as PRC Vice-Chairman.
+A majority of commissioners have joined with Commissioner Acton in approving every order, rulemaking, opinion, and viewpoint issued by the agency throughout the entirety of his years of tenure.

 Commissioner Acton frequently attends the mailing industry’s largest trade show the National Postal Forum, and has attended meetings of the Mailers’ Technical Advisory Committee.
 He has appeared before key stakeholders’ organizations including the Alliance of Nonprofit Mailers, the American Catalog Mailers Association, the Association of Alternate Postal Systems, the Association of Postal Commerce, the Association of United States Postal Lessors, the Center for Research in Regulated Industries, the Idealliance, the International Mailers Advisory Group, the Magazine Publishers of America, the Major Mailers Association, the National Association of Postal Supervisors, the National Newspaper Association, the National Postal Policy Council, the Parcel Shippers Association, the Postal Customer Council, the Postal Policy Council, the Triangle World Mail and Express Americas, and others.